Industrial Society and Its Future: Aftermath

 Kaczynski had intended for his mail bombing campaign to raise awareness for the message in Industrial Society and Its Future, which he wanted to be seriously regarded.

 With its initial publication in 1995, the manifesto was received as intellectually deep and sane.
 Writers described the manifesto's sentiment as familiar.
 To Kirkpatrick Sale, the Unabomber was "a rational man" with reasonable beliefs about technology.
 He recommended the manifesto's opening sentence for the forefront of American politics.
 Cynthia Ozick likened the work to an American Raskolnikov (of Dostoevsky's Crime and Punishment), as a "philosophical criminal of exceptional intelligence and humanitarian purpose ... driven to commit murder out of an uncompromising idealism".
 Numerous websites engaging with the manifesto's message appeared online.

-While Kaczynski's effort to publish his manifesto, more so than the bombings themselves, brought him into the American news, and the manifesto was widely spread via newspapers, book reprints, and the Internet, ultimately, the ideas in the manifesto were eclipsed by reaction to the violence of the bombings, and did not spark the serious public consideration he was looking for.
+Kaczynski's effort to publish his manifesto brought him into the American news more than the bombings themselves.
+The manifesto was widely spread via newspapers, book reprints, and the Internet.
+Ultimately, the ideas in the manifesto were eclipsed by reaction to the violence of the bombings, and did not spark the serious public consideration he was looking for.

-Reading the manifesto, Linda Patrik, David Kaczynski's wife, suspected her husband's brother authorship due to his linguistic mannerisms, and commented such information to her husband.

-At first, he disbelieved that his own brother could be the author of the Manifiesto, but upon comparing the previous letters that they shared, he found the irrefutable proof; one of Ted's mannerisms was found in one of letters that they exchanged, just as it was written on the Manifiesto.

-Upon this discovery, David Kaczynski notified the FBI.
+Linda Patrik, the wife of Ted's brother David Kaczynski, suspected Ted had written the manifesto because she recognized his linguistic mannerisms, and she told her husband about her suspicions.
+At first, he disbelieved that his own brother could be the author of the manifesto, but upon comparing the previous letters that they shared, he found evidence: one of Ted's mannerisms was found in one of the letters that they exchanged, just as it was written in the manifesto.
+Upon this discovery, David notified the FBI.

 Effect of the trial

 After Ted Kaczynski's April 1996 arrest, he wanted to use the trial to disseminate his views, but the judge denied him permission to represent himself.
 Instead, his court-appointed lawyers planned an insanity defense that would discredit Industrial Society and Its Future against his will.
 The prosecution's psychiatrists counter-cited the manifesto as evidence of the Unabomber's lucidity, and Kaczynski's sanity was tried in court and in the media.
 Kaczynski responded by taking a plea bargain for life imprisonment without parole in May 1998.

 Kaczynski's biographer argued that the public should look beyond this "genius-or-madman debate", and view the manifesto as reflecting normal, common, unexceptional ideas shared by Americans, sharing their distrust over the direction of civilization.
 While most Americans abhorred his violence, adherents to his anti-technology message have celebrated his call to question technology and preserve wilderness.
-From his Colorado maximum security prison, he continues to clarify his philosophy with other writers through correspondence.
+From his Colorado maximum security prison, he continued to clarify his philosophy with other writers through correspondence, and by composing two books which were published during his incarceration, until his death in 2023.